AB763 Blackface Amp Model Differences

 2 preamp gain stages, Tremolo, 2x6V6, 1x12 Speaker

-The 47 ohm Negative Feedback Tail Resistor (highlighted at center) is replaced by a 100 ohm resistor in the multi-speaker AB763 amps to compensate for their lower voltage output.
+The 47 ohm Negative Feedback Tail Resistor (highlighted at center) is replaced by a 100 ohm resistor in the multi-speaker AB763 amps to compensate for their 2 & 4 ohm output transformer secondaries which put out lower voltage.

 AB763 Deluxe Reverb